arackaf/simple-react-bootstrap/readme.md

 ##### containerElementType

 Pass an element type to render for the root container, instead of a div.
-For example, pass `span` to render a span, etc.
+For example, pass the string `span` to render a span, etc.

 ##### deferDropdownRendering